65001/Finances/README.md

 7. Download the Finances.zip
 8. Unzip the Finances folder to `C:/xampp/htdocs/Finances`
-9. Goto `http://localhost/Finances/Setup/setup' and wait til setup is complete.
+9. Goto http://localhost/Finances/Setup/setup and wait til setup is complete.

+# Update Guide
+1. Download the Finances.zip
+2. Unzip the Finances folder to `C:/xampp/htdocs/Finances`
+3. Wait til the Setup is Completed text appears.
+4. Refresh page, if no patches are applied you are done!
+If patches are applied repeat step 3 and 4 til no more patches are applied.

 # Specs
 Finances runs on top of PHP and SQLite.